0xcacti/interpreter/README.md

 I probably won't come back to this project as I got most of what I wanted out of it.
 However, monkey is supposed to be faster in vm mode than direct, so that means I absolutely botched the vm impl with clones and other bad practices.
 I probably should fix that.
+I could also extend the wasm to support compiled mode, but tbh I don't really care about that.
+Finally, I could extend the compiler to support macros, I actually looked at doing this, but it seems very tricky.
+I'm going to pass for now.

+- [ ] Optimize the vm implementation
 - [ ] Extend wasm to support the compiler
 - [ ] Extend the compiler to support macros
-- [ ] Optimize the vm implementation
-- [ ] Move benchmark to be part of the cli because that's freaking annoying that it changes the way you run the binary

 ### Acknowledgements